msgoat/cxp-dox-home/docs/docker/index.md

 * [Docker vs Virtual Machines](docker_vs_virtual_machines.md) compares Docker technology to "old-school" virtualization with virtual machines.

+* How Docker works (assignment)

 * [From Dockerfile to a running Docker Container](docker_dockerfile_2_container.md) introduces you to Docker terminology in general and to the development process from a Dockerfile to a running Docker container in particular.

-* Docker Container Storage
+* [Docker Container Storage](docker_storage.md) tells you how you can add persistent storage to your Docker container.

-* Docker Alternatives
+* Docker Alternatives (assignment)

-* Composing Docker Containers with Docker Compose
+* [Composing Docker Containers with Docker Compose](docker-compose.md) introduces you to `docker-compose` which helps you to manage all containers to start, all volumes to map and all containers to link in a single YAML file.

 * Writing Dockerfiles